CUGopython/project/README.md

 ```
-First Part--image crawler project
+First Part--Image crawler project
-1.run 'Download_images_whole.ipynb' to get all images by crawler.
+1.Run 'Download_images_whole.ipynb' to get all images by crawler.
-2.download Foto-Mosaik-Edda from website and install it.
+2.Download Foto-Mosaik-Edda from website and install it.
-3.Open Foto-Mosaik-Edda and follow the instructions, use all the images which download from websites as input, and you will get a picture of Butler Library.
+3.Open Foto-Mosaik-Edda and follow the instructions,use all the images which download from websites as input,
+and you will get a picture of Butler Library.

 ```

 ```
-Second Part--student information of Quantnet
+Second Part--Student information of Quantnet

 ```